Juicing and blending are awesome, aren’t they? The fresh juice, the health benefits, the tasty smoothies – there’s no down side.

-So I’ve written up this guide to take you through some of those differences, I’m going to share the pros and cons of each as well as some of the other things you might want to consider.
+So I’ve written up this guide to take you through some of those differences.
+I’m going to share the pros and cons of each, as well as the important things you need to know!

 What’s The Difference Between Juicing And Blending?

-Let’s start with the basics and get something clear, when you’re juicing you your squeezing all the juice out the fruit and vegetable into one container and removing all the pulp which gets spat into a different container.
+Let’s start with the basics.
+When you are juicing, you’re squeezing all of the juice out of your fruits and veggies.
+The juice gets squeezed into one container and all of the pulp (the bits) get separated into a different container.

 Pros and Cons of Juicing

 When you’re juicing, you effectively remove the fiber content from your ingredients.
 This is a good thing because it makes the absorption of nutrients easier on your body.
 You get the maximum amount of nutrition with fewer calories, which makes it good for weight loss.
 Juicing is a lot easier to get the nutrients you need than if you ate all the fruit and veggies in your green juice individually.
 Great for a detox!

 The big downside to juicing are the blood sugar spikes if you don’t use enough vegetables.
 Fruit juice, especially juice made with citrus fruits, has a lot of natural sugar in it and when you drink your juice, you absorb all of this sugar at once.
 Rapid spikes in your blood sugar can lead to mood swings and feelings of nausea – not nice!

 You can avoid this by having vegetable juice as well as fruit juice – balance is key – and consdier eating whole fruits and whole vegetables more often.
 I’ve also got more on how juicers work here.

 The blending process provides you with all the fiber that juicing doesn’t.
 Removing the fiber content can help with absorbing the other nutrients but keeping the fiber in gives your digestion an easier time of breaking down all the sugar in your juice.